project-hatohol/hatohol/client/README.md

     mysql> GRANT ALL PRIVILEGES ON hatohol_client.* TO hatohol@localhost IDENTIFIED BY 'hatohol';

 ### Create the database and the tables
-you must change the current directory to "client" under the top directory that download sources.
+you must change the current directory to "client" under the top directory.

     $ ./manage.py syncdb